nextflow-io/training/docs/hello_nextflow/09_hello_nf-core.md

 Here, we selected a subset (what we did in step 5 during the template creation).

 While the template may feel overwhelming, a complete understanding isn't required to start developing your pipeline.
-Let's look at the important places that we need to get touch during pipeline development.
+Let's look at the important places that we need to touch during pipeline development.

 #### Workflows, subworkflows, and modules